Description

 HE and SMPC provide enhanced privacy for the users and reduce the trust assumptions required in the entities that want to analyse sensitive data.
 But this comes at a cost: these technologies incur significant performance overheads compared with sending all of this (sensitive) data without the magical mathematical lockbox.

 Let’s take a look at how it could work, in a setting where an entity B owns a powerful-yet-proprietary machine learning (ML) model that analyses images, and entity A has an image that they want to be analysed.
 The image could be for example an MRI, and the ML model could classify tumours.
 This setting of encrypted machine learning inference is a direct application of HE.
-The important actions here are encryption (putting the data in the box, scrambling the input), decryption (unscrambling), and evaluation (blindly modifying what’s inside the box).
+The important actions here are encryption (putting the data in the box, scrambling the input), evaluation (blindly modifying what's inside the box), and decryption (unscrambling to get the output).

-• B publishes/advertises the method to interact with their model, for example by publishing details on the SECURED Innohub
+- B publishes/advertises the method to interact with their model, for example by publishing details on a public web page

-• In this whole process, A never learned anything about the machine learning model, and B never learned anything about the image.
-In some scenarios it is even possible to skip step 2, and directly used an existing ML model!
+In this whole process, A never learned anything about the machine learning model, and B never learned anything about the image.
+In some scenarios it is even possible to skip the second step, and directly use an existing ML model that is saved in a standard format!

 Deployment